Ephigenia/talks/source/gh-npm-registry.md

 ---
 ## Private Packages

-Private NPM Packages from the GitHub registry require a *personal access token*:
+Private NPM Packages from the GitHub registry require a *personal access token* with `write:packages` and/or `read:packages` permission.

 ### `~/.npmrc`